 What are publications?

 'Publications' are those deemed to be available to the general public either by sale or for free.

-Legal deposit applies to printed items such as books, magazines and newspapers and works in any other format including film and video, audio CDs, CD-Roms, websites and any electronic material.
+Legal deposit applies to printed items such as books, magazines and newspapers and works in any other format including film and video, audio CDs, CD-ROMs, websites and any electronic material.

 Once permission is obtained, the State Library employs harvesting software that copies material online from a specified seed URL and publishes it to the PANDORA archive.
 In most cases, the publisher's assistance is not required.

 Yes.
-Works with and without ISBNs/ISSNs should be lodged if they are available to the general public.
+Works with and without ISBNs/ISSNs should be deposited if they are available to the general public.
 ISBNs/ISSNs are not affilitated with legal deposit or copyright but will aid in the discovery of your material.
 If you wish to acquire one, contact the ISBN Agency within Thorpe-Bowker.